Locomotives of the Midland Railway: Engines built by the Midland

 Initially, the Midland concentrated on maintaining and improving the somewhat varied fleet that it had inherited, with the assistance of The Railway Foundry in Leeds.
 In addition, it bought in twenty-four of their Jenny Lind locomotives and, in 1848, two unique Crampton locomotives.

 Ex- LT&SR (1912-1922)

 In 1912 the Midland bought the London, Tilbury and Southend Railway, but this continued to be operated more or less separately.
 The Midland, and the LMS subsequently built some LT&SR designs.

 Liveries

 Prior to 1883 painted green.
 After 1883 the Midland adopted its distinctive crimson lake livery for passenger engines.

 Influence on LMS locomotive policy

 The London, Midland and Scottish Railway (LMS) continued the Midland's small engine policy until William Stanier arrived in 1933.
 The last new Midland design was Stanier 0-4-4T of 1932/3 but some Fowler 4Fs were constructed as late as 1941.

 Preservation

 Five original Midland locomotives have survived, these being:

-In addition, there are 13 engines of two classes built by the LMS to essentially Midland designs: